tasharen/ngui/Assets/NGUI/ReadMe - 2023.05.29.txt

 -----------------

 2023.05.29
+- NEW: Added a UICircle -- a sprite type that can draw a circle.
+It's also a super basic example of creating a custom widget for NGUI.
 - FIX: Unity 2022 introduced a bug with unloading resources that gets fixed again in Unity 2023.
 Added a work-around for 2022.
 - FIX: Minor fixes, removal of deprecated platform enums and the like.